 Here’s the article in support of Citizen’s Income (CI):

 I’ve found that means tested government support doesn’t understand the unconventional – the ad hoc, the artists, the writers who have to work at long projects but don’t make money constantly.
 They don’t understand lack of contracts, time sheets, wageslips.
 They expect work to be all profit focussed and very tangible and narrowly defined.
-They know many self employed people can’t prove their hour-to-hour activities.
+They know that many self employed people can’t prove their hour-to-hour activities.
 They don’t understand the importance of networking.
 They don’t understand the sense of averaging changing income for assessment purposes.

 I can illustrate that last point with shocking outcomes, though it is more about housing benefit than CI – evictions, suspensions – suffered by people I know.